spm-style/cli/README.md

 spm empowers your projects by allowing collaborators to work together very easily.
 Moreover, you can sharpen your performances through community's contribution.
 Of course, if you wish, your code can remain private hosted either by ourselves or within your organization.

 spm is made up of two dinstinct pieces :
-* our Sandbox, a graphical interface allowing you to discover, experiment a constellation of graphical elements and their customizations and bundle them in downloadable bundles
+* our Sandbox, a graphical interface allowing you to discover, experiment a constellation of graphical elements and their customizations and assemble them in downloadable bundles
 * our CLI, made for fast and explicit commands

 This github repository is our CLI code.